 Patagonia Women's Refugio Backpack 26L

-Tailored for a woman’s torso, this pack carries everything you expect from the classic Refugio but in more comfort.
+Custom tailored for a woman’s torso, this pack carries everything you expect from the classic Refugio, with a modified harness and back panel for comfort.

 - Main compartment is cavernous and includes a padded laptop sleeve that accommodates most 15" laptops and a lined tablet pocket